sckaff/neat/docs/plan.md

   - Abstract Representation Space may help to isolate which area of a neural net/part of an agent to use (more efficient)
 - Fitness function will be multi-objective, but one of it will be: How much energy it dissipates.
 - Bootstrap creativity.
 It’s almost like humanity prioritized creativity as a highly demanded feature.
 We should do the same.
+- Must keep learning at inference time
+- Solutions may require multiple steps
+- Fast thinking: Algorithms | Slow thinking: Deep learning
+  - How to absorb information from thinking to memory?

 ## Creativity